-The original GPS and current GNSS instrumentation follow international guidelines (e.g. Bevis et al. 2002) in terms of using a dual-frequency code and phase measuring GPS or GNSS receiver and choke ring antenna.
-The original GPS receivers were an ASHTECH Z-XII3, installed in September 1998, and an ASHTECH UZ-12, installed in August 2009, which recorded GPS data at 30 second epoch intervals and were downloaded every hour by telephone modem.
-The original antenna was an ASH700936D\M SNOW, also installed in September 1998, which was located on a monument consisting of a 3m carbon fibre/stainless steel cylindrical pipe, with a flat, circular mounting surface at its top end that is slightly smaller than the diameter of the base of the GPS antenna.
-The pipe was mounted on a stainless steel triangular plate that was fixed to the floor of the observation platform on the South West side of the lighthouse.
-The present GNSS receiver is a TRIMBLE NETR9, installed in May 2013, which records GNSS (GPS, GLONASS, Galileo and Beidou) data at 1 second and 30 second epoch intervals and is downloaded every hour by broadband router.
+The original GPS and current GNSS instrumentation follow international guidelines (e.g., Bevis et al. 2002) in terms of using a dual-frequency code and phase measuring GPS or

+GNSS receiver and choke ring antenna.
+The original GPS receivers were an ASHTECH Z-XII3, installed in September 1998, and an ASHTECH UZ-12, installed in August 2009, which recorded GPS data at 30-second epoch intervals and were downloaded every hour by telephone modem.
+The original antenna was an ASH700936D_M SNOW, also installed in September 1998, which was located on a monument consisting of a 3 m carbon fiber/stainless steel cylindrical pipe, with a flat, circular mounting surface at its top end that is slightly smaller than the diameter of the base of the GPS antenna.
+The pipe was mounted on a stainless steel triangular plate that was fixed to the floor of the observation platform on the southwest side of the lighthouse.
+The present GNSS receiver is a TRIMBLE NETR9, installed in May 2013, which records GNSS (GPS, GLONASS, Galileo, and Beidou) data at 1-second and 30-second epoch intervals and is downloaded every hour by broadband router.
 The present GNSS antenna is a TRM59900.0 SCIS, also installed in May 2013, which is located on the same monument as the previous GPS antenna.

-Vertical connections between the triangular plate, the tide gauge Contact Point, the PTGBM and other benchmarks can be carried out using conventional precise levelling.
+Vertical connections between the triangular plate, the tide gauge Contact Point, the PTGBM, and other benchmarks can be carried out using conventional precise levelling.
 By mounting a tripod on the roof of the Observatory and using an inverted staff, a conventional precise levelling connection can be made between the triangular plate and a staff located on NEW2 on the pier.
 Conventional precise levelling can then be used to connect NEW2 to other marks.

-The data from the Newlyn CGPS/CGNSS station are archived by the NERC British Isles continuous GNSS Facility (BIGF) at the University of Nottingham and made available to international data banks (e.g. Système d'Observation du Niveau des Eaux Littorales, SONEL, www.sonel.org).
-From these data, time series of the North, East and Height coordinate components for Newlyn relative to the centre of the Earth can be constructed as described by Teferle et al. (2009) and Santamaría-Gómez et al. (2012).
-The latest coordinate time series created by the NERC BIGF for data from 1998 to 2014 are shown in Figure 9.
-These were obtained using Bernese GNSS software version 5.2 (BSW5.2) (Dach et al. 2007; Dach 2013) and Coordinate Analysis of Time Series (CATS) software (Williams 2003), through a re-processing and re-analysis of the daily GPS data from Newlyn and a global network of about 200 CGPS/CGNSS stations that form part of the International GNSS Service (IGS), using: C13 (CODE repro2/repro 2013) re-analysed satellite orbit and earth orientation parameter products; the IGb08 reference frame; mitigation of 1st and higher order (2nd and 3rd order and ray bending) ionospheric effects; a-priori modelling of troposphere effects using VMF1G and mitigation using zenith path delay and gradient parameters; IO8.ATX models for antenna phase centre variations; and models for solid Earth tides, ocean tidal loading and atmospheric tidal loading that are consistent with IERS (2010) Conventions.
+The data from the Newlyn CGPS/CGNSS station are archived by the NERC British Isles continuous GNSS Facility (BIGF) at the University of Nottingham and made available to international data banks (e.g., Système d'Observation du Niveau des Eaux Littorales, SONEL, www.sonel.org).
+From these data, time series of the north, east, and height coordinate components for Newlyn relative to the center of the Earth can be constructed as described by Teferle et al. (2009) and Santamaría-Gómez et al. (2012).
+The latest coordinate time series created by the NERC BIGF for data from 1998-2014 are shown in Figure 9.
+These were obtained using Bernese GNSS software version 5.2 (BSW5.2) (Dach et al. 2007; Dach 2013) and Coordinate Analysis of Time Series (CATS) software (Williams 2003), through a reprocessing and reanalysis of the daily GPS data from Newlyn and a global network of about 200 CGPS/CGNSS stations that form part of the International GNSS Service (IGS), using C13 (CODE repro2/repro_2013) reanalyzed satellite orbit and earth orientation parameter products; the IGb08 reference frame; mitigation of first and higher order (second and third order and ray bending) ionospheric effects; a-priori modelling of troposphere effects using VMF1G and mitigation using zenith path delay and gradient parameters; I08.ATX models for antenna phase center variations; and models for solid Earth tides, ocean tidal loading and atmospheric tidal loading that are consistent with IERS (2010) conventions.